Redis vs DynamoDB for Solo Developers

 If you're deeply invested in the AWS ecosystem and your access patterns are well-defined, DynamoDB works.
 But most solo developers are better served by PostgreSQL as a primary database plus Redis as a cache, session store, and utility layer.
 That combination is more flexible, more portable, and easier to reason about than DynamoDB alone.

-The one scenario where DynamoDB shines for solo developers: serverless architectures with Lambda.
+The one scenario where DynamoDB shines for solo developers is serverless architectures with Lambda.
 DynamoDB integrates natively with Lambda triggers, API Gateway, and the broader AWS serverless stack.
 If that's your world, DynamoDB fits naturally.
 For everyone else, PostgreSQL plus Redis is the better path.

 Angular vs HTMX for Solo Developers